 Banana is a fruit high in antioxidants, which is also highly beneficial for hair growth.
 Not only will antioxidants help to soothe your scalp and prevent a buildup of dandruff.
 These same antioxidants will build up a protective layer to minimize oxidation.

-The most common way to apply banana to your hair for growth and repair is by way of a hair mask.
+The most common way to apply bananas to your hair for growth and repair is by way of a hair mask.
+If your hair is still not growing then (as much as I love bananas) there are definitely some more things you can try.

 We’ve all heard that an apple a day keeps the doctor away, but did you know that eating apples on a regular basis can also help your hair to grow longer and stronger?